Biometrics-IITA/Estimating-Realized-Genetic-Gain/README.md

 ## The data

-The data [data](./data/cassava_uyt_2016_2021.csv) are from trials regularly conducted at IITA experiment stations and other locations within West Africa through collaborative efforts with partners, from 2016 to 2021.
+The [data](./data) are from trials regularly conducted at IITA experiment stations and other locations within West Africa through collaborative efforts with partners, from 2016 to 2021.
 This forms an integral component of the IITA cassava breeding strategy, aimed at channeling elite products into the national agricultural research system.

 ## The method

-The realized genetic gain [estimation](realized%20genetic%20gain.R) is done in three steps:
+The realized genetic gain [estimation](./realized%20genetic%20gain.R) is done in three steps:

 - Step 1: Linear mixed model (LMM) is used for single-trial analysis to